 Best Outdoor Sight Seeing: Bartram’s Garden

-Bartram’s Garden is America’s first botanical garden and is 45 acres alongside the Shuylkill River.
-Take a nice stroll through so many trails and historical sites, including an African Diaspora exhibit.
+Bartram’s Garden is America’s first botanical garden and is 45 acres alongside the Schuylkill River.
+Take a pleasant stroll through many trails and historical sites, including an African Diaspora exhibit.
 Tons of people also visit the boat launch for fishing and water activities on the river.
-The garden is FREE every day for visitors to find peace and tranquility in a busy city.
+The garden is FREE daily for visitors to find peace and tranquility in a busy city.

 Best Restaurant: Jamaican D’s

-We love a down-to-earth lunch spot that does not skimp on the portion sizes.
+We love a down-to-earth lunch spot that does not skimp on portion sizes.
 Jamaican D’s Caribbean & American Restaurant on Chelton Ave is that.
-They boast huuuge platters of jerk and/or curry chicken, plus don’t forget to order the plantains and collard greens as sides.
-If you’re traveling with another thrifty traveler, one order is enough to last two meals, under $20.
+They boast huge platters of jerk and/or curry chicken, plus don’t forget to order the plantains and collard greens as sides.
+If you’re traveling with another thrifty traveler, one order is enough to last two meals under $20.

 Best Cheesesteak: Dalessandro’s Steaks

 We would be remiss if we didn’t include a classic Philly Cheesesteak on this list.
 There is an age-old debate on which shop makes the best cheesesteak, but we’re here to give you the best budget option.
 And trust me, Dalessandro’s Steaks is the best.
-They serve massive, juicy cheesesteak sandwiches with onions, mushrooms, and of course cheese whiz for just $15.
-As a true New Yorker at heart, I would prefer aged cheddar or swiss…when in Rome.
+They serve massive, juicy cheesesteak sandwiches with onions, mushrooms, and of course, cheese whiz for just $15.
+As a true New Yorker, I would prefer aged cheddar or swiss…when in Rome.
 Either way, Dalessandro’s is worth every dollar.

 Best Culture: First Friday in Old City

 Since the early 1990s, the Old City part of Philadelphia has been a gathering place for artists and is home to over 40 art galleries and home décor showrooms.
 On the first Friday of every month, the artists who call Old City home celebrate new gallery openings and exhibits and invite the public for FREE.
-If you’re in town on the first Friday of the month, wander into any of the art galleries found between Front and Third, and Market and Vine Streets.
-This makes it the perfect activity for people looking to experience the abundant art of Philly and start your weekend off with a bit of culture.
+If you’re in town on the first Friday of the month, wander into any art galleries between Front and Third and Market and Vine Streets.
+This makes it the perfect activity for people looking to experience the abundant art of Philly and start their weekend off with a bit of culture.

 Best Local Activity: Reading Terminal Market